 A well is an excavation to extract water from an aquifer.
-There are different digging methods used and for the traditional method, a water well is created using wide holes with 10’ to 30’ deep.
-In the United States, the most common method used is through drilling.
-This method uses drill rig which is quite expensive.
-The rig is mounted on a truck and can dig up to 100’ to 400’ deep or even more.
-So, how much does it cost to dig a well?
+To be able to create one, different digging methods are used.
+In the United States, the most common method used is drilling, through the use of a drill rig.
+This is mounted on a truck and can dig up to 400 meters deep or even more.
+This method is quite expensive, so you might want to know exactly how much does it cost to dig a well.

 Different Types of Wells

-Drilled wells: This is the most common type of well used these days and they can go really deep into the ground.
+- Drilled wells – They are the most common type of well used these days, and they can go really deep into the ground.

-Driven Wells: Using a certain perforated pipe, it is pounded deep into the ground.
-This type of well is not too common.
-It is a better option if the aquifer is shallow.
+- Driven Wells – Using a certain perforated pipe, they are pounded deep into the ground.
+They are not too common, but they are a better option if the aquifer is shallow.

 What to Expect

-Well drilling is quite expensive.
-So, you would not want to take any chances.
-Make sure that you only get a certified, professional and reliable contractor who can do the job.
-Where do you find that contractor?
-You can start looking at the National Ground Water Association.
-They provide a list of resources, licensing agencies and other reports that you need in order to get to know more about the different contractors and methods used.
+You can start by looking at the National Ground Water Association.
+It provides a list of resources, licensing agencies, and other reports that you need in order to learn more about the different contractors and the methods they use.

-When you have finally hired a contractor and there is the written contract, take the time to review it and make sure that the costs are itemizes.
+When you have finally hired a contractor and there is a written contract, take the time to review the details and make sure that the costs are itemized.

 Checklist for Finished Well